United States declares Myanmar committed genocide against Rohingya

 Blinken said the State Department’s analysis was based in part on interviews with Rohingya who fled to neighboring Bangladesh, many of whom reported having witnessed members of Myanmar’s military kill or rape people.
 A fifth of those interviewed said they witnessed an attack in which more than 100 people were killed or injured.
 Some soldiers who took part in the attacks later provided accounts of what occurred to investigators, Blinken said.

 Monday’s announcement caps an extended period of consideration of such a move.
-In 2018, the State Department mulled denouncing Myanmar for “crimes against humanity,” after a rigorous report found a pattern of planning and premeditation ahead of the military’s August 2017 scorched-earth campaign against the Rohingya.
+In 2018, the State Department mulled denouncing Myanmar, also known as Burma, for “crimes against humanity,” after a rigorous report found a pattern of planning and premeditation ahead of the military’s August 2017 scorched-earth campaign against the Rohingya.

 Key State Department bureaus had signed off on the “crimes against humanity” designation, which could have then led to further action including at the International Criminal Court.
 But the U.S. government never made such a declaration, an omission that human rights advocates viewed as a missed opportunity to hold the military junta responsible for grave atrocities under international law.